niklaskorz/diesl/README.md

 In the programmatic API, tables can be accessed as `db.tableName` and columns as `db.tableName.columnName`.
 To assign values to a column, use the assignment operator `db.tableName.columnName = newValue`.
 You can also assign to multiple columns at once, for example when you want to assign the same value to multiple columns (`db.tableName[columnA, columnB] = "same value!"`) or use an operation that returns multiple values (`db.tableName[columnA, columnB] = db.tableName.columnC.split(",")`).

-Here is an overview of supported operations:
+Here is an overview of supported operations (executable example in `examples/all_nim.diesl`):

 ```nim
 # Store a value in table "students" column "name"